kannanabhi/Data_structures_and_algo/Stack_memory_eg/README.md

 (c) Summarize your understanding (for yourself) of the stack space allocated.

-##Instructions
+## Instructions

-Run the file driver.c
+Run the file driver.c.
 Fork and edit for better understanding.